Photo by Anna Tarazevich from Pexels

 Raynor took me farther down the path with more practical suggestions and tactics, showing how to connect your tasks and to-dos with your mission and calling.
 In the end, the work I accomplish is a matter of how I spend my time.
 If I kept the end in mind, how would that change how I spend my minutes?

 So, here’s the change—apply time management principles that keep my calendar aligned with my mission and calling.

 If you’ve followed my journey over the past few years, you’ve seen me take up the topic of life calling.
 This interest was a combination of:

 That led to several big moves like:

 Now I’m four months in and I’m loving where this journey has led.
 It’s kind of an experiment: After working two jobs and juggling time, priorities, and relationships, what could we accomplish if we narrowed down to just one job?
 What could we produce under one singular focus?

 This is where strategic time management matters.
 You know, life brings all kinds of forces vying for your time.
 And some opportunities look good just to keep the ship afloat.
 But what if they’re keeping you from something better?
 What are you losing from saying yes to lesser things?
 What are you really being called to?

 Life calling is the focus I’m running after.
 So, this year, you’ll see more life calling programs and less of other stuff.
-Thanks to the lessons learned in last year’s beta version of the Life Calling Institute, we’ll soon open the Life Calling Bootcamp with:
+Thanks to the lessons learned in last year’s beta version of the Life Calling Institute, we’ll soon open the Life Calling Class with:

 So, here’s the change—roll out more programs in different forms to help people find their life calling so they can live with more purpose, passion, and power.